Advanced Environment

 Voiden supports a YAML-based Advanced Environment Configuration system — a dedicated way to manage environment values across profiles, with a clear separation between what's shareable and what stays local.

-You can open the environment panel in two ways:
+You can also open the environment panel with a keyboard shortcut:

 - macOS